Kerim Kerimov: Soviet secrecy

 As in the case of other Soviet space pioneers, the Soviet authorities for many years refused to disclose Kerimov's identity to the public.
 At televised space launchings, cameras always focused on the cosmonauts and not the person to whom they reported their readiness to carry out the mission.
 As Kerimov was a "secreted general", he was always hidden from the camera's view; only his voice was broadcast.
-His name remained a secret until era of “glasnost” in Soviet Union, when he was first mentioned in Pravda newspaper in 1987.
+His name remained a secret until the era of “glasnost” in Soviet Union, when he was first mentioned in Pravda newspaper in August 7, 1987.
+Prior to that, he was always known as the "nameless" or "anonymous" Chairman of the Commission.

 Retirement and death

 After his 1991 retirement, Kerimov was a Consultant to the Main Space Flights Control Centre of the Russian Federal Space Agency, and wrote The Way to Space, a history of the Soviet space program.
-He was a Hero of Socialist Labour, a laureate of Stalin, Lenin and State prizes of the Soviet Union, and a lieutenant general of Soviet Army.
-He died March 29, 2003 in Moscow, at the age of 85.
+He was a Hero of Socialist Labour, a laureate of Stalin, Lenin and State prizes of the Soviet Union, and a lieutenant general of the Soviet Army.
+He died March 29, 2003, in Moscow, at the age of 85.